EricTendian/com327/login-redesign/readme.md

+**This redesign of the Hacker News login/signup form is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).**

 ## Redesigned Login/Sign-up Form (**Due Oct 31**)

 You will locate a crappy combination login/sign-up form somewhere on the web (don’t worry,